Capstone (CAPS) 698

 Overview

 The course offers an experiential and integrative learning environment that synthesizes MBA-level knowledge in marketing, operations, finance, HR, and leadership.
-Students are assessed through a project proposal, interim report, and final reflective report rather than traditional exams or literature reviews.
+Students are assessed through a project proposal, an interim report, and a final reflective report rather than traditional exams or literature reviews.

 Outline